ctrlplusb/easy-peasy/README.md

 })
 ```

-Easy peasy.

 ### Final notes

-Remember, you can dispatch actions across any part of your model, and your model can be as deep and complex as you like.

-Be sure to see the section on [Usage with React](#usage-with-react) if React is your bag.
+This was just a brief overview of how to create and interact with an Easy Peasy store.
+We recommend that you read the section on [Usage with React](#usage-with-react) to see how to effectively use this library in the context of React.

 ## Config